Andrew Weidinger: Barcelona Dragons

 Weidinger was announced as the head coach of the Barcelona Dragons of the European League of Football in March of 2022.
-The Dragons had recorded a record of 3-7 in 2021 but improved to 8-4 in 2022 under Weidinger earning him Coach of the Year honors.
+The Dragons had recorded a record of 3-7 in 2021 but improved to 8-4, winning more games than they would in their other three seasons combined, earning Weidinger 2022 Coach of the Year honors.
 They reached the playoffs, where they were eliminated by the Vienna Vikings in the semifinals.
 On September 13, 2022, the team announced that they had parted ways.

 Rhein Fire

 Weidinger was announced as the offensive coordinator for the Rhein Fire of the European League of Football on September 27, 2022.
 The Fire finished the regular season unscathed at 12-0.
 They remained unbeaten in the playoffs, overcoming the Stuttgart Surge 53-34 in the championship game to become the first undefeated champions in ELF history.

 In his first season with the Fire, Weidinger's offense led the league in Points, Total Yards, Passing Yards, Touchdowns, Passing Touchdowns and 3rd Down Conversions.
-The performance of his unit once again earned Weidinger recognition from the league, this time as the Assistant Coach of the Year.
+Rhein Fire QB Jadrian Clark earned recognition as the ELF MVP after throwing for 3586 yards with 53 TDs to 14 different players.
+The performance of his unit earned Weidinger recognition from the league, as well, this time as the Assistant Coach of the Year.

 Weidinger remained the offensive coordinator in Rhein for the 2024 ELF season.
 The team lead the league in Rushing Yards and Rushing Touchdowns while ranking 3rd in Total Points, Touchdowns and 3rd Down Conversions.
 The Rhein Fire had a record of 11-1 in the regular season en route to a second consecutive ELF Championship, beating the Vienna Vikings 51-20 in front of 41,364 fans at Veltins-Arena in Gelsenkirchen, Germany.
+Fire RB Glen Toonga walked away with ELF MVP honors rushing for 1936 yards and 34 TDs on 318 carries during the regular season.
+Toonga remains the only European-born player to win league MVP honors.